Left 4 Dead 2: Enemies

-The AI Director 2.0
+AI Director 2.0

-As in the first game, an artificial intelligence system called the AI Director drives gameplay by procedurally spawning enemies, weapons and items based on players' performance during any given campaign.
+As in the first game, an artificial intelligence system called the AI Director drives gameplay by procedurally spawning enemies, health kits or defibrillators based on players' performance during any given campaign.
 In Left 4 Dead 2, the Director has been improved to encourage more participation by players, forcing players through difficult gauntlets to reach safety.
 It also has the ability to alter elements of the level, such as placement of walls, level layout, lighting, and weather conditions, making each play session unique.
 The Director now rewards players for taking longer or more difficult paths through each episode by providing useful equipment, such as special ammo packs or higher tier weapons.